 The use of modeling in NLP does not just involve extraordinary skills.
 For example, you could model how someone keeps her desk clean.
 We can use the same key questions to find out how someone keeps himself depressed, or becomes frustrated.

-There are three phases to modeling
+There are three phases of modeling

-Observing the model
+Phase 1: Observing the model

 This involves fully imagining yourself in someone else’s reality by using what NLP calls a second position shift.